timelyportfolio/rChartsExtra/d3pie/index.md

 ))
 ```

-### Violate a Design Principle of rCharts
+### Serious Violation of No Nested List Design Principle

-**Please note that these examples use a big hairy nested list which violates the author of rCharts Ramnath's design principles.**  However, this requires no extra code or refClasses, so these ugly nested lists are a nice way to experiment with d3pie.
-Just look at one, and you will probably quickly understand why Ramnath avoids them.
+As discussed above, **please note that these examples use a big hairy nested list which violates the author of rCharts Ramnath's design principles.**  One look at this one, and you will probably quickly understand why Ramnath avoids them.

 ```r